-Whether you are trying out the atmospheric new Demon Souls remake or leaping back into Spider-Man for some Miles Morales action, your new PS5 deserves an excellent headset to enable your gaming.
+Whether you want to experience Elden Ring in all its immersive glory or the dazzling fights of God of War Ragnarok, your PlayStation 5 deserves an excellent headset to enable your gaming.
 For that next level of immersion and communication, we suggest these top-notch headsets packed with the right audio features!

-If you are wondering — yes, PS4 headsets will be compatible with the PS5 too.
+If you are wondering — yes, PS4 headsets are compatible with the PS5 too.
 But this is still a great time to upgrade, so check out these great new picks with both wireless and wired options available (plus a range of prices so you can match your budget).

 Sony PS5 Pulse 3D Wireless Headset